 Lesley Ann Foster

-Dr Lesley Ann Foster is the founder and Director of Masimanyane Women’s Support Centre in 1995 as a crisis support centre for women and girl children survivors of domestic violence, rape and sexual assault in the Eastern Cape.
+Dr Lesley Ann Foster is the founder and Director of Masimanyane Women’s Support Centre, established in 1995 as a crisis support centre for women and girl children survivors of domestic violence, rape and sexual assault in the Eastern Cape.
 She received an Honorary Doctorate from Fort Hare University in 2006 in recognition of her contribution to end violence against women.
 She was also nominated for the Nobel Peace Prize through the 1000 Women’s Nobel Peace Prize Initiative, an Ashoka fellow, and was the first African president of Amanitare, a Pan African network of organisations operating in 28 countries on the African continent.

-Dr Foster has contributed to the development of women’s groups in the MENA regions and is part of a Middle Eastern Task Team addressing the trafficking of women and girls.
-She was appointed to the South African Moral Regeneration Movements National Board of Directors (2013), a Board Member of the Eastern Cape AIDS Council (2012) and the Deputy Chairperson of the Civil Society forum within the AIDS Council, Chairperson of Capraway Development Agency (2013).
+Dr Foster has contributed to the development of women’s groups in the MENA region and is part of a Middle Eastern Task Team addressing the trafficking of women and girls.
+She was appointed to the South African Moral Regeneration Movement‘s National Board of Directors (2013), a Board Member of the Eastern Cape AIDS Council (2012) and the Deputy Chairperson of the Civil Society forum within the AIDS Council, Chairperson of Capraway Development Agency (2013).